ElSrJuez/poorMansCloudLAPS/ReadMe.md

 - can remove any other local admin accounts if desired
 - can whitelist approved admins or groups from AzureAD or Active Directory
 - stores passwords and the password history in a safe place
-- does not need additional powershel modules
+- does not need additional PowerShell modules

 ## Prerequirements:
 - Source code from here